-A. Specific deliverables are described in Part 1, Section B.1.
-They include:

-1. Green Design Requirements:
+- A. Specific deliverables are described in Part 1, Section B.1.
+They include: - 1.
+Green Design Requirements:

+3. DELIVERABLES

+AND SCHEDULE

 - a.
 An "eco-charrette" meeting attended by the entire design team with the purpose of identifying project goals as they relate to green design and construction - b.
-Meeting notes distributed to attendees - Project team is periodically updated throughout the project on building sustainability and energy efficiency.

-Pre-Design Phase: Program Development and Documentation Review:

-- Allied Health Occupation Program development - b.
+Meeting notes distributed to attendees - c.
+Sustainability and efficiency, periodically updated throughout the project - 2.
+Pre-Design Phase: Program Development and Documentation Review: - a.
+Program document - b.
 Detailed project schedule - c.
 Prepare risk issues and mitigation document - d.
 Project kick-off meeting.
-This meeting will be prior to the eco-charrette, conducted shortly after the Notice to Proceed. - e.
-Meeting notes for the project kick-off meeting distributed to attendees

-3. Schematic Design Phase:

-- Two schematic design options based on the final Program developed by design firm. - b.
+This meeting will be prior to the eco- Charrette, conducted shortly after the Notice to Proceed. - e.
+Meeting notes for the project kick-off meeting distributed to attendees - 3.
+Schematic Design Phase: - a.
+Two schematic design options based on the final Program. - b.
+Prepare and submit pre-application conference applications with Planning AHJ - c.
 Provide information necessary for the CMGC to provide preliminary cost estimate at end of SD.
 Conduct VE Charrette if over budget.

-4. Design Development Phase:

-- a.
-Attend design, review and process meetings as previously described, and distribute meeting notes to attendees. - b.
-In coordination with CMGC for a construction GMP, provide information necessary for the CMGC to cost estimate at end of DD with VE proposal if over budget.
+- 4. Design Development Phase: - a.
+Attend design review and process meetings as previously described and distribute meeting notes to attendees. - b.
+In coordination with CMGC for construction GMP, provide information necessary for the CMGC to cost estimate at end of DD with VE proposal if over budget.
 Conduct Value Engineering Charrette. - c.
-Complete and file application for Land Use permit (only if applicable).
-Attend design, review and process meetings as previously described, and distribute meeting notes to attendees.

-5. Construction Documents Phase:
+Complete and file application for Land Use permit as necessary.
+Attend design, review and process meetings as previously described, and distribute meeting notes to attendees. - 5.
+Construction Documents Phase: - a.

-- a.
 Submit review documents at 50% and 95% complete. - b.
 Final cost estimate at 95% complete - c.
-Submit applications for permits to all plan review authorities, respond to check sheet comments, and make changes to CD's as required. - d.
-Update schedule

-6. Bid Phase for GMP:

-- a.
-Make final revisions to CD's and prepare the Bid Sets. - Attend Pre-Bid meeting, take and distribute notes. - c.
+Submit applications for permits to all plan review authorities, respond to check sheet comments, and make changes to CDs as required. - d.
+Update schedule - 6.
+Bid Phase for GMP: - a.
+Make final revisions to CD's and prepare the Bid Sets. - b.
+Attend Pre-Bid meeting, take and distribute notes. - c.
 Respond to substitution requests and bid document clarification requests. - d.
-Generate draft addenda.

-7. Contract Administration/Construction:

-- Attend Pre-Bid meeting and all subsequent weekly construction meetings, take and distribute notes. - b.
+Generate draft addenda. - 7.
+Contract Administration/Construction: - a.
+Attend Pre-Bid meeting and all subsequent weekly construction meetings, take and distribute notes. - b.
 Review and approve all project documents from the Contractor and issue additional project information and documentation. - c.
 Respond to Requests for Information (RFI's) and Change Order requests. - d.
 Provide a Traffic Control Plan. - B. Successful Proposer shall provide Project Team design meeting minutes during the design phases, construction meeting minutes, and site visit reports during the CA phase. - C. Full electronic record per County CAD standards and drawings for public utilities. - D. Submit a Monthly Subconsultant Payment and Utilization Report. - E. All deliverables and resulting work products from this contract will become the property of Rogue Community College District.